 The results reported here were obtained with the BRAHMS Forward Spectrometer (FS) that consists of five tracking stations measuring the momentum of charged particles deflected in the field of three warm magnets.
 The particle identification for this work was performed entirely with the BRAHMS Ring Imaging Cherenkov (RICH) detector.
 The efficiency of this detector was estimated from the data and reaches a constant value of 97%.
-The data used in this analysis were collected with two main triggers, a minimum bias trigger built from the signal produced in several stations of Cherenkov radiators placed near the beam pipe on both sides of the nominal interaction point called CC detectors.
-These detectors have an angular coverage the extends from $\eta = 3.26$ to $\eta = 5.25$ .
+The data used in this analysis were collected with two main triggers, a minimum bias trigger built from the signal produced in several stations of Cherenkov radiators placed near the beam pipe on both sides of the nominal interaction point called CC detectors, and a spectrometer trigger used to select events with tracks in the FS spectrometer.
+The CC detectors have an angular coverage the extends from $\eta = 3.26$ to $\eta = 5.25$.
 More details of the BRAHMS experimental setup can be found in [3].
-The CC detectors have been included into a thorough simulation of the BRAHMS setup, and it is estimated that they cover $70 \pm 1\%$ of the 41mb total inelastic p+p cross-section at $\sqrt{s} = 200$ GeV.
-The spectrometer trigger was used to select events with tracks in the FS spectrometer, it was built with the signals from three scintillator hodoscopes mounted on the spectrometer.
-Simulated events generated with PYTHIA [4] were processed with a GEANT simulation of the BRAHMS setup, the bias introduced by the spectrometer trigger was extracted from that simulation and was found to be equal to $21 \pm 1\%$ and fairly independent of $p_T$ .
+The